mikelikesrobots/mikelikesrobots.github.io/blog/2024-07-08-simulation-in-cloud/index.md

 rosdep install --ignore-src --from-paths src/Universal_Robots_ROS2_Driver -y
 ```

-With that complete, we can build the ROS2 workspace supplied by the demo.
+Now that **all** ROS dependencies are installed, we can build the ROS2 workspace supplied by the demo.
 This contains all of the packages needed to run multiple robots in the simulation, including the launch files and scripts to easily get them running.

 ```bash
 cd ${WORKDIR}/ROSCon2023Demo/ros2_ws